PBrockmann/wms-pyferret/README.md

 An environment script is loaded from the master process.
 All datasets loaded and variables defined are then available from the different workers.
-Depending the number of commands separated by ; passed as argument, you can now get until 3 synchroneous maps with colorbars (keys) made from qualifiers specified.
+Depending the number of commands separated by ; passed as argument, you can now get until 4 synchronous maps with colorbars (keys) made from qualifiers specified.

 ```